Construction Oversight on Complex Residential Projects

 Construction administration Architect certifies pay apps and reviews changes; owner's rep duplicates these reviews, creating conflict Architect certifies pay apps and reviews changes; CM provides supporting data

-Communication with owner Filtered through owner's rep layer Direct - architect communicates professional judgments to the owner without intermediary
+Communication with owner Filtered through owner's rep layer Direct: architect communicates professional judgments to the owner without intermediary

 Cost feedback during design Owner's rep may provide budget opinions; contractor provides cost data only at bid CM provides construction-informed cost data in real time throughout design